alainpedro123/bash-scripting-examples/README.md

 33. Test if File is a Directory
 34. Test if a file is A Symbolic Link
-35. Test if a File has Permission: Read, Write, Execute .
-Case Conditional Statement With Numbers
-.
-Case Conditional Statement With Strings
-.
-Case Conditional Statement With Wildcards
-.
-Execute a Command With Backticks
-.
-Execute a Command in a Dollar Parenthesis Variable
-.
-Execute a Command and Capture STDOUT
-.
-Execute a Command And Capture STDERR
-.
-Execute a Command And Capture Return Code
-.
-Bash Exec Command Hello World
-.
-Eval Command
-.
-For Loop List of Values
-.
-For Loop on Range of Numbers
-.
-For Loop Output of Command
-.
-For Loop Files in Directory
-.
-For Loop with Conditional Break
-.
-For Loop with Conditional Continue
-.
-While Loop With Integer Counter
-.
-Until Loop Based on File Size
-.
-Create an Array Variable Access by Index
-.
-Create an Associative Array Variable Access by Index .
-Accessing Array Members with Loop
-.
-Time a Command
-.
-Print Date
-.
-Print Date With Format
-.
-Print Seconds Elapsed for Block of Code
-.
-Read Text From File, Print to Screen
-.
-Read Text From File, If Condition Print to Screen
-.
-Basic Read Command
-.
-Read Command Into Array
-.
-Read Command with Delimiter
-.
-Read Command with Timeout
-.
-Menu Option with Select Command
-.
-Menu Option With Select Command From Array Variable .
-Split String By Space
-.
-Split String By Custom Delimiter
-1. Split String into Array Variable
-1. Split String by Multi-Byte Delimiter
-1. Parse Command Line Options with Position
-1. Parse Command Line Options With Shift Command
+35. Test if a File has Permission: Read, Write, Execute
+36. Case Conditional Statement With Numbers
+37. Case Conditional Statement With Strings
+38. Case Conditional Statement With Wildcards (user input)
+39. Execute a Command And Capture STDERR (standard error) into a new file
+40. Execute a Command And Capture the return Code
+41. Bash Exec Command Hello World
+42. For Loop - iterating over a sequence of numbers (from 1 to 10)
+43. For loop - Read a content of a file Using
+44. For loop - List all the files in the same directory
+45. For loop - Changing the names of the files
+46. For loop - iterating through an array using counter variable
+47. For loop with Conditional Break
+48. For loop with Conditional Continue
+49. While loop - print hello once and break from the loop
+50. While loop - Print numbers from 1 to 5
+51. While loop - Reading through a file line by line
+52. Until loop - copy content into a new file until it's greater the 2 Kb

+51. Create an Array Variable Access by Index
+52. Create an Associative Array Variable Access by Index
+53. Accessing Array Members with Loop
+54. Time a Command
+55. Print Date
+56. Print Date With Format
+57. Print Seconds Elapsed for Block of Code
+58. Read Text From File, Print to Screen
+59. Read Text From File, If Condition Print to Screen
+60. Basic Read Command
+61. Read Command Into Array
+62. Read Command with Delimiter
+63. Read Command with Timeout
+64. Menu Option with Select Command
+65. Menu Option With Select Command From Array Variable
+66. Split String By Space
+67. Split String By Custom Delimiter
+68. Split String into Array Variable
+69. Split String by Multi-Byte Delimiter
+70. Parse Command Line Options with Position
+71. Parse Command Line Options With Shift Command
 104. Parse Command Line Using GetOpt
 105. Read Password from Stdin, Without Printing it
 106. Pipe Command Example